itskingori/pesapal-gem/docs/index.md

 any direct interaction with the API endpoints so that you can focus on what matters. _Building awesome_.

+All this with no 3rd party oAuth library dependencies, it handles all the oAuth flows on its own so your app is one dependency less.

 The gem should be [up on RubyGems.org][7], it's [accompanying API reference here][13], the [CHANGELOG here][21] and [all the releases here][12].

-_Ps: No 3rd party oAuth library dependencies, it handles all the oAuth flows on its own so your app is one dependency less._

-_Ps 2: This documentation is **based off the latest version**.
+Ps: This documentation is based off `v2.0.0`.
 For older versions, rely on the version specific documentation.
-You can find this on [RubyGems.org][7].
-Each version has a link to it's own page which contains a link to the documentation at the time it was published._
+You can find the link on [RubyGems.org][7].

 Installation
 ------------